Videos show Las Vegas crash involving NFL star Marshawn Lynch in case that ended in parking ticket

 “No, I came in the van,” the man said.

-“You came in the van — I thought you said you were driving this thing?” the officer replied.
+“You came in the van?
+I thought you said you were driving this thing?” the officer replied, referring to the Lamborghini.

-Officers do not believe the man they are talking to is the driver as witnesses had seen a second man with a different description walking away from the crash site, they said on the videos.
+Officers do not believe the man they were talking to was the driver since witnesses saw a second man with a different description walking away from the crash site, they said on the videos.

 “It’s hard to keep your story straight when you’re lying to me,” the officer said to the man.